isabelanyc/Ice-Cream-Reviews/README.md

 - [`1_data_wrangling.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/1_data_wrangling.ipynb):
     - Merge `reviews` and `products` to create the `data` dataframe
     - Create feature `good_review` that takes the value *Good* if `stars` has a value greater than 3 and takes the value *Bad* otherwise.
 Creating this feature is what allows to transform the problem into a binary classification problem.
+    - Remove stopwords from `text`, apply tokenizer lemmatization, remove special characters and make all words lowercase.

 - [`2_eda.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/2_eda.ipynb):
+   - Identified which brand is most popular
+   - Found which flavors were more/least popular from each brand
+   - Performed sentiment analysis
+   - Created word clouds for good and bad reviews

 - [`3_preprocessing.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/3_preprocessing.ipynb):
+    - Shuffled and split the data into testing and training sets

 - [`4_modelling.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/4_modelling.ipynb):